Hiring a Photographer for Car Dealership Inventory

-Your competitor’s VDPs look sharp, uniform, and complete.
+Your competitor’s VDPs look sharp, consistent, and complete.
 Yours have mixed lighting, missing rear-seat shots, and a few units still wearing rain spots.
 That gap isn’t about talent.
 It’s about process, and fixing it starts with knowing exactly what to demand from a photographer before they set foot on your lot.

 The Inventory Photo Problem Is Operational, Not Cosmetic